EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

     CONNECTION LIMIT = -1;
 ```

-Once database and user account is ready, load converted tables-before.sql script into database to create tables.
+Once the database and user account are ready, load the converted tables-before.sql script into your database to create tables.
 Then we can move forward with data migration.

 ```bash
 psql -Uuser_name -p5432 -hlocalhost -d database_name -f tables-before.sql